 Are over-the-counter weight-loss drugs effective, safe?

-Frank LoVecchio, D.O., is a medical toxicologist at the Banner Good Samaritan Poison & Drug Information Center.
+Frank LoVecchio, DO, is a medical toxicologist at the Banner Poison and Drug Information Center.

 Question: Are over-the-counter (OTC) weight-loss pills safe?
 Are they proven effective?

-Answer: Most haven't been proved effective, and some may be downright dangerous.
+Answer: Most over-the-counter weight-loss pills haven't been proved effective, and some may be downright dangerous.

 Dietary supplements and weight-loss aids aren't subject to the same rigorous standards as are prescription drugs.
 Thus, they can be sold without proof of effectiveness or safety.
 Once a product is on the market, however, the Food and Drug Administration (FDA) monitors its safety and can take action to ban or recall dangerous products once they believe harm has been done.

 Many weight-loss pills contain multiple ingredients, such as herbs, botanicals, vitamins, minerals and even caffeine or laxatives.
 If you take prescription drugs – or herbal or dietary supplements – adding weight-loss pills to the mix can be tricky.

 - Alli is the OTC version of prescription drug orlistat (Xenical).
 It decreases absorption of dietary fat and may be effective – although weight-loss amounts are typically less for OTC versus prescription.
 The FDA is investigating reports of liver injury associated with orlistat use.

 - Chromium, typically chromium III, is thought to increase calories burned, decrease appetite and builds muscle, but there is insufficient reliable evidence to state it has any benefit.
 Chromium (IV) has been associated with cancer.